EEsizer: LLM-Based AI Agent for Sizing of Analog and Mixed Signal Circuit

 We set up the simulation in-loop by function calling.
 Function calling is a structured communication protocol which allows LLMs to interact with external tools, thereby improving their performance in specialized domains.
 All the functions are pre-defined in the agent by the developer as listed in Table.~\ref{tab:functions}.
 The configurations for the circuit when measuring a specific performance other than the original are shown in Fig.~\ref{figconfig}.

 In the function calling process, the agent sends a question to the function, which is the Task~4 result, including netlist and target performance, to the LLM.
-The LLM selects the appropriate function and arguments, which the agent then uses to execute the necessary simulations via Ngspice, an open-source circuit simulator.
 After running the simulation, Ngspice returns the results to the agent, which executes additional functions as needed.
 The agent finally processes the output and converts it into a natural language response, providing the user with a clear and understandable answer.
 If the user’s question does not require function calls, the model generates a response as usual.
 In this case, the LLM is called only once.

 After each simulation, the obtained circuit outputs are tested against the required specifications.
 As shown in the Algorithm. ~\ref{alg:comparison}, this process consists of two main steps: specification comparison and success evaluation.